Azure/azure-sdk-for-net/sdk/tables/Azure.Data.Tables/MigrationGuide.md

 ### Delete table entities

-Previously with `Microsoft.Azure.Cosmos.Table`, deleting a table entity is accomplished with the follwowing code.
+Previously with `Microsoft.Azure.Cosmos.Table`, deleting a table entity was accomplished with the following code.

 ```c#
 TableOperation deleteOperation = TableOperation.Delete(deleteEntity);
 TableResult result = cloudTable.Execute(deleteOperation);
 ```

-Now in `Azure.Data.Tables`, deleting an entity requires just the ParitionKey and RowKey values.
+Now in `Azure.Data.Tables`, deleting an entity requires just the `ParitionKey` and `RowKey` values.

 ```C# Snippet:TablesSample2DeleteEntity
 // Delete the entity given the partition and row key.